 Congress subpoenas Corzine on MF Global collapse

-"It is this committee's responsibility to shed light on the facts and circumstances surrounding the bankruptcy," said Frank Lucas, the Republican chairman of committee.
+"It is this committee's responsibility to shed light on the facts and circumstances surrounding the bankruptcy," said Frank Lucas, the Republican chairman of House Agriculture Committee.

 It is in Corzine's best interest to invoke his right to avoid self-incrimination under the Fifth Amendment of the U.S. Constitution, said Barry Pollack, a criminal defense attorney at Miller Chevalier.

-"His best case scenario in testifying is that they use him as a punching bag.
-His worse case scenario is that he provides testimony that can subsequently be used by law enforcement authorities putting together a criminal case against him," Pollack said.
+"His best-case scenario in testifying is that they use him as a punching bag.
+His worst-case scenario is that he provides testimony that can subsequently be used by law enforcement authorities putting together a criminal case against him," Pollack said.

-U.S. regulators are investigating MF Global's business practices, including its accounting and disclosures.
+Investigators are searching for as much as $1.2 billion in missing customer money, which regulators said the firm may have diverted for its own needs - a major violation of industry rules.
+Regulators are probing MF Global's business practices, including its accounting and disclosures.
 The FBI also has shown an interest in the missing funds.

 Neither MF Global nor its executives has been charged with wrongdoing.

-(Reporting by Alexandra Alper and Charles Abbott in Washington, additional reporting by Grant McCool in New York; Editing by Steve Orlofsky and Dave Zimmerman)
+(Reporting by Alexandra Alper and Charles Abbott in Washington, additional reporting by Grant McCool and Jonathan Stempel in New York; Editing by Steve Orlofsky, Dave Zimmerman and Gunna Dickson)

 - U.S. Mega Millions lottery up to $400 million, 2nd-biggest ever